tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/2-functions-as-values.md

 Before we try to factor out the operational logic, let's try to first extract the business logic, so that we can later parametrize it.
-Let's start with `filterWheat`, because its business logic is dead-simple.
+Let's start with `filterWheat`, because its logic is dead-simple.

 ```typescript
 // file: Ingredient.ts